Offirmo/simple-querystring-parser/README.md

 - only 75 lines, no dependencies
 - parses only (lighter)
 - attempts to do a light type inference from the values (number, boolean)
-- interprets "no value" as true (boolean) XXX this is non-standard but we consider it better (i.e. interpreting it as a flag)
+- interprets "no value" as true (boolean) **XXX this is non-standard** but we consider it better (i.e. interpreting it as a flag)
 - typescript compatible
-- UMD compatible, but also exposes itself as a global var , even when loaded by a module loader.
+- UMD compatible, but also exposes itself as a global var, even when loaded by a module loader.
 Reason: this lib may be needed by low-level code, for ex. a "verbose" option activating logs should be detected very early, maybe from inline code without a loader.

 # Usage